BOULDER -- The Boulder boys basketball team is proving that resilience might be its No. 1 asset.

 But led by senior point guard Alejandro Rodriguez, the Panthers regained control in the fourth quarter to pull out a 53-48 victory on their home floor to improve to 4-0.

 Rodriguez scored 19 points, including nine in the fourth quarter, to go along with nine rebounds.
+And BHS drained six free throws in a row in the final minutes after a 1-for-9 start at the line.

 "There were a dozen reasons why we should have lost this game," said Boulder coach Eric Eisenhard, whose squad hosts No. 1 Denver East on Friday.
 "But the bottom line is the team found a way to win after struggling, and that's what true teams do."